 In Fall 1987, the Center moved to 229 Brady Commons, where it resided for 21 years.

 In the Fall of 2008, the Women’s Center moved to 214 Memorial Union North during the Brady Commons construction and created The Center for Social Justice.

 On January 6th, 2011, we moved to G108 MU Student Center, where Brady Commons once stood.

-The WC continues to provide advising, support and a meeting space to student orgs and programs, such as AAUW, Fluffy GRL Summit & Fundamental Firsts.
-The space is ever-evolving to create safe spaces for all our tiger family.
-We look forward to creating more herstory here at Mizzou.
+The WC continues to provide advising, support, and meeting space to student orgs and programs.
+The Center is ever-evolving to create safe spaces for all our tiger family.
+We look forward to making more herstory here at Mizzou.